krisu5/userstyles/DuckDuckGo - Wider Prettier and Customizable/README.md

 > Also available at [Greasy Fork]()

-Customizable UserCSS for DuckDuckGo, that has features such as:
+Customizable UserCSS for DuckDuckGo, that has toggleable features such as:
 - IBM Plex font **(enabled by default)**
 - Wider layout for 1920px or wider screens **(enabled by default)**
 - Bigger font **(enabled by default)**